We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Graffiti

-We published our programme of neighbourhood inspections on our website here and shared these with customers in our community newsletters, encouraging residents to join us.
+We published our programme of neighbourhood inspections for the year ahead on our website here and shared these with customers through various channels, encouraging residents to join us.

 We also hosted community events across our neighbourhoods, including free school meals from our Sunshine Community Café in Trafford and jobs and training fairs at our Oasis Community Resource Centre in Haughton Green.